mikolajskalka/DynamicArray-template-/README.md

 It is supposed to work exactly as \<vector\> template, but was made on my C++ classes, so please don't be too certain about it.

 It is not finished.
-Still have to add const iterators, and few more fetures.
+Still have to add few more fetures.

 ## Use and features

 Template contains two private fields, defining size of an array, and a pointer to dynamicly allocated array of objects.
+It has iterator, as well as const iterator.

 ### Template has defined: